FAQ

 Q. How do I become a Pellergy Certified Installer?

-A. You must meet some minimum criteria: For starters, you must currently hold a technician license to work on oil and solid fuels heating units in your State, County or City.
+A. You must meet some minimum criteria: For starters, you must currently hold a technician license to work on central heating systems and solid fuel heating units in your State, County or City.
 You then have to be trained by Pellergy.
-Please contact us through the Installers link on our web site: www.pellergy.com
+Pellergy has many options for training including on-site training at our facility in Montpelier, VT as well as webinar, Skype and Facetime training sessions.

-Q. I’m off the grid, how much electric does the Pellergy burner draw?
+Q. I’m off the grid, how much electric does the Pellergy system draw?